 Unfortunately not much is known of Mary's family.
 Given that Mary was married in the parish of Solohead (formerly spelled Solloghod) at a time when marriages typically took place in the bride's parish, it is possible that the Hanleys came from that parish.
-Another possibility is that, given that the neighbouring parish of Soloheadbeg (formerly Solloghodbeg) used the Solohead church, and given that Mary's husband probably came from Soloheadbeg, the Hanley family may well have come from Soloheadbeg.
+Another possibility is that, given that the neighbouring parish of Soloheadbeg (previously spelled as Solloghodbeg) used the Solohead church, and given that Mary's husband probably came from Soloheadbeg, the Hanley family may well have come from Soloheadbeg.

 According to records from Tipperary Family History Research, the marriage of Mary and Edmond was witnessed by Thomas Carey and William Carew.